mainwp/mainwp/readme.txt

 == Description ==

-[MainWP](http://mainwp.com) let's you control virtually all aspects of your WordPress sites including scheduling and automated backups, up time monitoring of your sites, managing content for posts/pages and much more all from your own server.
+[MainWP](http://mainwp.com) is a free self-hosted WordPress management system that allows you to manage virtually all aspects of multiple WordPress sites including scheduling backups, up time monitoring of your sites, managing content for posts/pages and much more.

 **Note:  MainWP requires two (2) plugins.**